What to Gift a Professional Cook for the Holidays

 Von Hauske also suggested another beautiful book, The Cocktail Codex, written by the visionaries of famed NYC cocktail bar Death & Co, which “has a ton of information on cocktails and just your basic knowledge which I’m really into these days,” he wrote.

-It’s worth adding that von Hauske and his partner at Conta, Jeremiah Stone, have a new cookbook of their own on the market, playfully named “A Very Serious Cookbook,” with a foreword by wine-loving comedian Eric Wareheim.
+It’s worth adding that von Hauske and his partner at Contra, Jeremiah Stone, have a cookbook of their own on the market, playfully named “A Very Serious Cookbook,” with a foreword by wine-loving comedian Eric Wareheim.
+Check out his book here: The Cocktail Codex.

 For the Pastry Chef in Your Life